Facelift Minimal Incisions

 What type of anesthesia is used?

-Dr. Gomez-Mendoza performs most facial rejuvenation procedures, including minimal-incision rejuvenation, under sedation some patients refer to this as "twilight" type anesthesia (gentle, short-acting medication is administered by a board certified anesthesiologist to insure comfort and security for our patients) and local anesthesia.
+Dr. Gomez-Mendoza performs most Facelift procedures, including minimal-incision Facelift under sedation some patients refer to this as "twilight" type anesthesia (gentle, short-acting medication is administered by a board certified anesthesiologist to insure comfort and security for our patients) and local anesthesia.
 Patients are under monitored anesthesia care since they arrive to the operating room till they leave the recovery area; ensuring that you receive the safest care possible.
 The expert care you deserve.

 Our patients recover more quickly and with less discomfort than when general anesthesia is used.

 Dr. Gomez-Mendoza performs most Facelift procedures at the modern Puerta de Hierro Medical Center, whether you choose to have your procedure done in the peaceful seclusion of our state-of-the-art Medical Center, or at one of the many Guadalajara or Puerto Vallarta-area hospitals where we currently enjoy operating privileges; rest assured that you'll receive the finest care available.

 Definitively the recovery period, including bruising and swelling, is shorter for the minimal-incision Facelift compared to more traditional lifts; however the recovery period may vary from one patient to another.
 Dr. Gomez-Mendoza understands the need for our patients to return to their business and social schedules after about one week.